Duimon/Duimon-koko-aio/README.md

 ___

 For those of you familiar with my Mega Bezel project, things will look very familiar.
-There are three different bezels used initially.
+There are three different bezels included initially.

 **[Bezel]**
 ![](images/Amiga_A500_Plus_Bezel.jpg)